helanekillian-creator/helanekillian-creator/README.md

 ## Hi there I'm Helané👋

-CompTIA A+ Certified IT Professional building hands-on experience in technical support and system administration.
+CompTIA A+ Certified IT helpdesk professional in training - building hands-on experience in technical support and system administration.

 🔍 Curious by nature, driven to understand how things work.